Hilya: Popularity of the graphic form

 A ḥilya from 1718, similar to a Christian triptych.
 The middle panel is topped with a crown carving.
 The side panes list the 99 names of Allah.

 There are several reasons given for the popularity of graphic ḥilān.
 Islam prohibits the depiction of graphic representations of people that may lead to idols.
 For this reason, Islamic art developed in the forms of calligraphy, miniatures and other non-figurative arts.
 In miniatures, Muhammad's face was either veiled or blanked.
 Because of the prohibition on drawing the face of Muhammad, the need to represent Muhammad was satisfied by writing his name and characteristics.

 Many authors have commented that another reason is the affection that Muslims feel for Muhammad, which leads them to read about his physical and moral beauty.
 The (apocryphal) hadith that those who memorize his ḥilya and keep it close to their heart will see Muhammad in their dreams would have been another reason.
-Muslim people's love for Muhammad is considered to be one of the reasons for the display of ḥilya panels at a prominent place in their homes (see Graphic art form section below).
+Muslim people's love for Muhammad is considered to be one of the reasons for the display of ḥilya panels at a prominent place in their homes.

 Hakani has said in his poem that a house with a ḥilya will be protected from trouble.
 Another motivation would have been the hadith given by Hakani in the Hilye-i Şerif, which states that those who read and memorize Muhammad's ḥilya will attain great rewards in this and the other world, will see Muhammad in their dreams, will be protected from many disasters, and will receive Muhammad's esteem.

 In the "sebeb-i te'lîf" ve "hâtime" section of the ḥilya, the writer gives the reasons to write the ḥilya.
 Hakani wrote that his reason was to be worthy of Muhammad's holy intercession (shefaat) on doomsday and to receive a prayer from willing readers.
 Other ḥilya writers express, usually at the end of the ḥilya, their desire to be commended to the esteem of Muhammad, the other prophets, or the four caliphs.
 One ḥilya writer, Hakim, wrote that he wishes that people will remember Muhammad as they look at his ḥilya.

 Hakani's Hilye-i Şerif has been an object of affection to many Turkish people.
 His poem has been copied on paper as well as on wooden panels by many calligraphers and has been read with the accompaniment of music in Mawlid ceremonies.